 When I look in the eyes of this man, I feel humaneness.
 Somehow fearful and doubting he is.
 He doesn’t try to hide it either.
 It is something very pure in it.

-is nowadays the commercial slogan of many business companies.
-It sounds often like a provocative call to me.
-As with showing yourself people always expect to see somebody ‘big’.
-Somebody great.
+‘Show yourself, be yourself’ is nowadays the commercial slogan of many business companies.
+It sounds often somehow like a provocative call to me.
+As with showing yourself people expect here to see somebody ‘big’.
+Somebody great and perfect.
 Somebody undefeatable.
-Somebody who has no weaknesses.
-And if he will not let them take him.
-How inhuman.
-That’s not human.
-That’s the opposite to me.
-Life gets hard if one thinks so.
-It is exhausting to play such a role.
-Somehow Rembrandt’s self-portrait touches me immensely.
+Somebody who has no weaknesses, no fears.
+And if – he will not “let them take him”.

 Maybe you too?